Lama

 At Lama, the menu is framed around sharing, which is the format Nyonya cooking was designed for.
 Dishes arrive to be divided at the table, and the meal builds through contrast rather than progression in the French tasting-menu sense.
 Portions intended for the table rather than a single diner mean the ordering logic rewards a group dynamic, where a wider spread of dishes communicates the cuisine more accurately than any single plate could alone.

 The pandan lemongrass tea, served with unlimited free refills, is worth noting as a deliberate pairing decision rather than a background beverage.
 Pandan and lemongrass are both central aromatics in Nyonya cooking; drinking them as a tea alongside dishes that use the same flavour register creates a coherence across the meal.
-The free-refill policy also signals something about the pricing approach and the hospitality register at play here: this is not a space focused on beverage upsells.
+The free-refill policy also fits the restaurant's modest price point.

 Where Lama Sits in Kuala Lumpur's Malaysian Food Spectrum